SB 1014: Development projects: preliminary estimate of required improvements: onsite and offsite improvements.

 Enacted

-Existing law, the Permit Streamlining Act, among other things, requires a city, county, or city and county to deem an applicant for a housing development project to have submitted a preliminary application upon providing specified information about the proposed project to the city, county, or city and county from which approval for the project is being sought.
+Existing law, the Permit Streamlining Act, Act (act), sets forth various procedures for the review and approval of development project applications, including, among other things, requiring each public agency to compile one or more lists that specify in detail the information that will be required from any applicant for a development project.
+The act also requires a city, county, or city and county to deem an applicant for a housing development project to have submitted a preliminary application upon providing specified information about the proposed project to the city, county, or city and county from which approval for the project is being sought.
 Existing law requires a public agency, not later than 30 calendar days after receiving an application for a development project, to determine in writing whether the application is complete and to immediately transmit the determination to the applicant for the development project.

 By imposing new duties on local agencies, the bill would impose a state-mandated local program.